U.S. FAA bans airlines from flying over Iraq, Iran after missile attack on U.S. troops

 “Everyone’s urging restraint,” said the source, who spoke on condition of anonymity because of the sensitivity of the matter.

-Reporting By Allison Lampert in Montreal and David Shepardson in Washington; additional reporting by Tracy Rucinski in Chicago, Heekyong Yang in Seoul and Jamie Freed in Sydney; Editing by David Gregorio and Gerry Doyle
+Reporting By Allison Lampert in Montreal and David Shepardson in Washington; additional reporting by Tracy Rucinski in Chicago, Heekyong Yang in Seoul, Aradhana Aravindan in Singapore, Chayut Setboonsarng in Bangkok, Liz Lee in Kuala Lumpur, Yimou Lee in Taipei and Jamie Freed in Sydney; writing by Jamie Freed Editing by David Gregorio and Gerry Doyle